Because… We Are Entitled to Free Elections in Our Cities/Counties!

 Then, and only then do we receive a fair outcome.

 If your City was not on the list and you want your City to receive an official Invocation, please reply with City, State, and they will receive an Invocation.
 The Invocation is a time-stamp.
 Nothing more, nothing less.
 It is the first step of a two-step approach.
-Any and all voters can request recompense in the second step, and perhaps get a lot of money out of this overreach by local governments.
+Any and all voters can request recompense in the second step that is currently underway for 213 cities and counties, and perhaps get a lot of money out of this overreach by local governments.

 For more information or for providing comments, please read the following articles and make your comments there.

 On this page, all comments will be hidden from sight, not just the Invocation requests for your City once it is processed.